SecretSurfSpot/bank_tech_test/README.md

  ## print_statement
  Passed an array of transactions, <br />
- this method will print out the contents in the format shown in the **Acceptance Criteria** above.
+ this method will print out the contents of the array of transactions in the format shown in the **Acceptance Criteria** above.